Chapter 10.35

 (f) Cosmetology and nail salons: only one customer shall be permitted at any point in time and must be a scheduled appointment; no walk-in business shall be permitted.

-(g) Day care, where the number of children is less than eight with one employee present.
-All day care home occupations and applicants shall be certified as a residential childcare provider by the Utah Department of Health and Human Services Child Care Licensing.
+(g) Day care, where the number of children is eight or fewer with the ability to add two additional school-age children (five to 12 years old) pursuant to DHHS rule with one employee present.
+All day care home occupations and applicants shall be certified as a licensed family or residential child care provider by the Utah Department of Health and Human Services Child Care Licensing.

 (i) All individuals shall present the Business License Official proof of Utah Department of Health and Human Services Child Care Certification.